ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

 ```
 You'll notice when we did that step we went from 5481 obs (or rows) in the data to 339822 obs.
 We went from wide to long.

-Now as with the even file we have several pieces of information that need to be added or changed to make sure the data are following Darwin Core.
+Now as with the event file we have several pieces of information that need to be added or changed to make sure the data are following Darwin Core.
 We always want to include as much information as possible to make the data as reusable as possible.
 ```r
 occurrence <- occurrence %>%
   mutate(vernacularName = gsub("\\.",' ', vernacularName),